Pierre-RA/hano/README.md

 export SESSION_SECRET=**************
 ```

-MONGODB_URI must a valid uri to a running mongo db server.
+MONGODB_URI must be a valid uri to a running mongo db server.
 SESSION_SECRET must be a string.

 Test